 - To Freeze.
 I do not recommend freezing beef stroganoff as the texture of the mushrooms will be come mushy after reheating.

 Meal Prep Tip

 Buy pre-sliced mushrooms for faster meal prep time.
 You can also slice your steak the day before cooking and save in an airtight storage container in the refrigerator.

 What to Serve with Beef Stroganoff

 - Noodles.
 Egg noodles are the most traditional way to serve stroganoff, though you can certainly swap penne, rigatoni, or your pasta shape of choice.

 - Mashed Potatoes.
-Try Garlic Mashed Potatoes for something classic, Crockpot Mashed Potatoes or Instant Pot Mashed Potatoes for a hands-free cooking method, or Cauliflower Mashed Potatoes for a low-carb option.
+Try Garlic Mashed Potatoes or the Best Mashed Potatoes recipe for something classic, Crockpot Mashed Potatoes or Instant Pot Mashed Potatoes for a hands-free cooking method, or Cauliflower Mashed Potatoes for a low-carb option.

 - Rice.
 Here’s How to Cook Brown Rice and How to Make White Rice.